KelseyCreekSoftware/KelseyCreekSoftware/IQ-File-Information.md

-# Rough Notes on IQ File Information
+# IQ File Format Information

 This document summarizes key formats, standards, and tools related to IQ file handling and metadata.
 These formats can be evaluated and stack ranked for possible import into SigMF.

 ## SigMF

 SigMF specifies a way to describe sets of recorded digital signal samples with metadata written in JSON.
 SigMF can be used to describe general information about a collection of samples, the characteristics of the system that generated the samples, features of signals themselves, and the relationship between different recordings.

+*Includes Meta Data: Yes*

 ### SigMF Specification Version v1.2.5